techlerah-cmd/e-commerce/frontend/SEO_IMPLEMENTATION_SUMMARY.md

-# SEO Implementation Summary for LèRah Royal Elegance
+# SEO Implementation Summary for Lerah Royal Elegance

 ## 📋 Overview

-This document summarizes all SEO optimizations implemented for the LèRah e-commerce website.
+This document summarizes all SEO optimizations implemented for the Lerah e-commerce website.
 The implementation focuses on technical SEO, on-page optimization, and Google Search Console readiness.

 ---